VelasquezAlejandro044/database-exercises/til.md

  ## 10/05/2021
 Today I learned about Iris Gonzales an untrepreneaur from San Antionio that hasa been workin in data science for over 25 years.

+## 10/06/2021
+"The test of a first-rate intelligence is the ability to hold two opposed ideas in the mind at the same time, and still retain the ability to function.
+One should, for example, be able to see that things are hopeless and yet be determined to make them otherwise." - F. Scott Fitzgerald

+## 10/07/2021
+- TIL how to be able to import my code and functions into other documents.
+In order for this to happen, the predetermined functions have to be in the same folder and the name has to be a proper python identifier.

+- "You might not make it to the top, but if you are doing what you love, there is much more happiness there than being rich or famous."
+Toney Hawk

+## 10/08/2121

+- Madeleine Capper to Everyone (9:00 AM)
+"Not only is the Universe stranger than we think, it is stranger than we can think."
+Werner Heisenberg

+## 10/09/2021

+Today I lerned that I have an issue.
+My GIT activity tracker is not counting correctly or I am completly wrong.
+It seems that up loads are not working.